-In order to participate in the balancing markets, a provider of FCR or FRR shall demonstrate that the technical requirements for the reserve is met by performing a prequalification with approved result.
+In order to participate in the balancing markets, a provider of FCR or FRR shall demonstrate that the technical requirements for the reserve are met by performing a prequalification with an approved result.

 Information about the prequalification process

 Before an application for prequalification is made, we recommend you to have a look at the page Information about ancillary services.

 A new prequalification is required for

 - every unit or group you want to use to provide reserves

 - for each unit or group, one application is required for each reserve market

 FCR providing units or groups shall be re-assessed

 - at least once every 5 years.

 - in case the technical requirements, endurance requirements or the equipment have changed